AdobeDocs/experience-cloud.en/help/mobile-ios-swift-implementation/launch-install-the-mobile-sdk.md

 Launch permits additional Development environments, which is useful in large organizations in which multiple developers are working on different projects at the same time.

-These are the only environments we need to complete the tutorial.
+Development, Staging, and Production are the only environments we need to complete the tutorial.

 ![Click Environments in the top nav](images/mobile-launch-environments.png)